kashbur/scratchtoreveal/README.md

 - `style` – optional text style for the overlay.
 Use `plain` for a printed look or omit for cursive.
 - `msg` – custom message shown after the final reveal.
 - `img` – URL or data URI of an image displayed with the message.

+URL shortening for generated links uses a Netlify serverless function located at `/.netlify/functions/shorten-url`.